 (Repeat for additional subscribers)

-with a Stable Outlook.
-The agency has also affirmed the company's senior
+Fitch Ratings has affirmed property developer Sunac China Holdings Limited’s (Sunac) Long-Term Issuer Default Rating (IDR) at ‘BB-’ with a Stable Outlook.
+The agency has also affirmed the company’s senior unsecured rating at ‘BB-'.

 The affirmation reflects falling margins and rising structural subordination, balanced against rapid sales growth and a track record of strong execution.

 Key Rating Drivers

 Strong execution of niche strategy: The company has strong branding and execution in its core markets, i.e. mid- to high-end segments, primarily in China’s higher tier cities.
 Its solid execution and marketing strategy result in fast asset turnover, as demonstrated by 1.4x of contracted sales/total debt in 2012, and over 80% year-on-year growth in contracted sales to CNY20.3bn in H113.
 Fitch expects the outperformance to continue for the rest of 2013.

 JV facilitates growth: Fitch expects joint ventures (JVs) to continue playing an important role in Sunac’s capital structure and land acquisitions in the next 18 months.
 Around 34% of total gross floor area (GFA) in Sunac’s land bank is estimated to be attributable to minority interest.
 The use of JVs facilitates the company’s business expansion, shares the burden of land premiums, and leverages off the strengths of different developers.